umenzi/bio-inspired_algorithms/README.md

 The following are the algorithms currently implemented:
 - Particle Swarm Optimization (PSO).
 - Ant Colony Optimization (ACO).
-Specifically, an adaptive dynamic probabilistic elitist ACO (ADPE ACO) has been implemented [1].
+- Adaptive dynamic probabilistic elitist ACO (ADPE ACO) [1].
+- Firefly Algorithm.
+- Gaussian Firefly Algorithm.

 When adding new algorithms, make sure to extend each of these classes with your own implementation.
+You may also need to extend the default environment, as in the case of the ACO algorithm.
+PSO, for example, does not require any changes.

-A detailed example of the usage of several Bio-Inspired algorithms, such as ACO or the Genetic algorithm, are given in `Main.ipynb`.
+A detailed example of several Bio-Inspired algorithms is given in `Main.ipynb`.

-## The environment

-The environment framework allows both for discrete and continuous spaces.
-For example, ACO uses a discrete space, while PSO uses a continuous space.

-The user can generate as many types of obstacles as desired, by providing an array of the obstacles radius and their frequencies.
-The obstacles are then generated randomly in the inner 80% of the environment.

 # References